 It is the responsibility of the Principal Investigator to ensure that all charges authorized against University funds conform to the allowable expenditures within the approved budgets, with all terms and conditions of the contract, and with relevant university policies and guidelines.

 The Principal Investigator or other administrators must be conscientious in avoiding the use of research funds for expenditures not related to the research, as well expenses related to the research but which are not budgeted.
 Only expenses incurred during of the term of the contract may be claimed.
 In certain instances the sponsoring agency will not permit an extension to the end date of the agreement.
 Therefore, the research project must be completed prior to the end date of the agreement.

 Delegation of Signing Authority on a Research Fund

 A Principal Investigator may delegate another individual to authorize expenditures against his/her research project fund.
-In such cases, a Request to Delegate Signing Authority form must be completed.
+In such cases, a Grant Holder Declaration and Delegation of Signing Authority form must be completed.
 The Request to Delegate Signing Authority form, available on the Financial Services Division (FSD) website, must be signed by the Principal Investigator and by the delegate and then sent to Financial Reporting.

 Change of Status of Principal Investigators/Fund Administrators

 The Principal Investigator must notify Research Services of any changes in academic status.
 Research Services shall inform the Financial Reporting office of all status changes.